Farzana921/tryhackme-journey/week2/Windows Fundamentals 1.md

 🔗 Room Link: [Windows Fundamentals 1](https://tryhackme.com/room/windowsfundamentals1xbx)

-1. Introduction to Windows

-Windows is a widely used, feature-rich operating system.

-Practice using a Windows VM with provided credentials.

-The module covers basic Windows components and administration.

-2. Windows Editions
-Windows versions: XP → Vista → 7 → 8.x → 10 → 11.

-Windows 10 support ends Oct 2025; Windows 11 is the latest desktop version.

-Editions include Home and Pro; Pro supports features like BitLocker encryption.

-The VM uses Windows Server 2019 Standard edition.

-3. The Desktop (GUI)
-The Desktop appears after login (requires username/password).

-Key components: Desktop, Start Menu, Search Box (Cortana), Task View, Taskbar, Toolbars, Notification Area.

-Desktop contains shortcuts and can be personalized (right-click to access options).

-Start Menu sections: user shortcuts (account settings, power options), recently added apps and full app list, and live tiles.

-Taskbar shows open/pinned apps; hovering shows preview thumbnails.

-Notification Area includes clock, network, volume, and Action Center icons.

-4. File System
-Windows uses NTFS (New Technology File System).

-NTFS supports large files (>4GB), permissions, compression, and encryption (EFS).

-Older FAT16/FAT32 still used on USB drives and SD cards.

-NTFS is journaling, allowing recovery after crashes.

-Permissions include Full Control, Modify, Read & Execute, List Folder Contents, Read, Write.

-Alternate Data Streams (ADS) allow extra data attached to files, sometimes used by malware.

-5. Windows\System32 Folder
-The %windir%\System32 folder contains critical system files.

-Deleting/modifying System32 files can break Windows.

-Many Windows tools reside in System32.

-%windir% is an environment variable pointing to the Windows folder location.

-6. User Accounts, Profiles, and Permissions
-Two main account types: Administrator (full system control) and Standard User (limited to personal files).

-User profiles stored in C:\Users\Username.
-Created at first login.

-Users belong to groups (e.g., Users, Remote Desktop Users) that define permissions.

-Use lusrmgr.msc (Local Users and Groups) to view/manage accounts and groups.

-7. User Account Control (UAC)
-Prevents programs from running with elevated rights unless authorized.

-Admins don’t run with full privileges by default; UAC prompts on high-privilege actions.

-The shield icon indicates programs that require elevation.

-UAC helps reduce malware risk by requiring explicit permission for system changes.

-8. Settings and Control Panel
-Two interfaces for system settings: modern Settings and legacy Control Panel.

-Settings is touch-friendly and the primary interface in Windows 10.

-Control Panel is for advanced settings; some Settings options open Control Panel dialogs.

-Use Start Menu search to find where to change settings (Settings or Control Panel).

-Example: Changing wallpaper is done via Settings.

-9. Task Manager
-Shows running apps, processes, CPU/RAM usage, and more.

-Open via right-clicking taskbar or shortcut Ctrl+Shift+Esc.

-Starts in Simple View; click “More details” for full information.

-Useful for monitoring system health and troubleshooting.

-Key Terms & Shortcuts
-NTFS: New Technology File System

-%windir%: Environment variable for Windows folder

-UAC: User Account Control

-lusrmgr.msc: Local Users and Groups management console

-Task Manager shortcut: Ctrl + Shift + Esc
+## 1. Introduction to Windows
+Windows is a complex operating system with many components including system files, utilities, and settings.
+This overview covers the basic navigation, system changes, and key Windows features.
+A virtual machine can be used for hands-on practice.

+## 2. Windows Editions
+- Windows has evolved since 1985 and dominates both home and corporate use.
+- Popular versions: XP, Vista (poorly received), 7, 8.x (short-lived), 10, and the current Windows 11 (Home and Pro).
+- Windows Server 2019 Standard is used for servers (VM edition here).
+- Pro edition supports BitLocker encryption; Home does not.

+## 3. The Desktop (GUI)
+- The GUI includes components like the Desktop, Start Menu, Search Box (Cortana), Task View, Taskbar, Toolbars, and Notification Area.
+- Desktop contains shortcuts and files for quick access; it’s customizable via right-click options and Personalize settings.
+- The Start Menu offers access to apps, settings, and power options, organized with recently added and alphabetized apps, plus tiles for pinned apps.
+- Taskbar shows running apps; icons can be pinned or previewed on hover.
+- Notification Area displays time, volume, network, and Action Center icons.

+## 4. The File System
+- Modern Windows uses NTFS (New Technology File System), which supports:
+  - Files larger than 4GB
+  - Permissions on files/folders
+  - Compression and encryption (EFS)
+- NTFS is a journaling file system that can self-repair after crashes.
+- Permissions include Full Control, Modify, Read & Execute, etc.
+- Alternate Data Streams (ADS) allow hidden data streams within files, sometimes used maliciously.

+## 5. The Windows\System32 Folder
+- Located under the Windows directory (environment variable `%windir%`).
+- Contains critical system files; accidental deletion can break the OS.
+- Many essential Windows tools reside here.

+## 6. User Accounts, Profiles, and Permissions
+- Two main user types: Administrator (full control) and Standard User (limited).
+- User profiles are created at first login under `C:\Users\Username`.
+- User and group management is done via `lusrmgr.msc`, where users can be assigned to groups with defined permissions.

+## 7. User Account Control (UAC)
+- Protects systems by running admin users with standard privileges by default.
+- When elevated privileges are needed, UAC prompts for confirmation or credentials.
+- Helps reduce malware risk by limiting automatic admin rights.

+## 8. Settings and Control Panel
+- Two main interfaces for system configuration:
+  - **Settings** (modern interface introduced in Windows 8, touch-friendly)
+  - **Control Panel** (traditional interface with more advanced options)
+- Some settings start in Settings but open Control Panel for detailed configuration.

+## 9. Task Manager
+- Shows running applications, processes, CPU, and RAM usage.
+- Access by right-clicking the taskbar or pressing `Ctrl+Shift+Esc`.
+- Default view is simple; “More details” reveals extensive info.